nogibjj/ids-706-w12-jingxuan-li/README.md

 ## Push to Docker Hub

 Ensure that you have set up Docker Hub credentials in your CI/CD pipeline to successfully push the image.

----

-Please adjust the above steps according to your specific application and CI/CD tools (such as GitHub Actions, GitLab CI/CD, etc.).
-I hope this README file helps you successfully containerize and deploy your Python application!